HMRC Wrongdoing Penalties

 There may also be circumstances where you can appeal an original wrongdoing penalty decision straight to the Tax Tribunal and avoid requesting a review by an alternative HMRC officer.
 It is important to seek legal advice on your matter as soon as possible.
 As the costs and time frame may well affect your decision in how to push forward.

 Altion Law are specialists at advising and representing parties who have received HMRC assessments and wrongdoing penalties from HMRC.
-Altion Law can advise:
+Altion Law can advise whether:

-- Whether you are even the correct party for HMRC to pursue;
+- You are even the correct party for HMRC to pursue;

-- Whether there are any additional risks, such as further assessments or penalties against company directors personally.
+- There are any additional risks, such as further assessments or penalties against company directors personally.

-- Whether there are any defences available to you.
+- There are any defences available to you.

 Make An Enquiry Today

 Altion Law are specialists at advising and representing parties who have received HMRC assessments and wrongdoing penalties from HMRC.
 If you would like to have a confidential discussion with a member of our team, please either make an Online Enquiry or call us directly on 01908 414990 and we will be pleased to help you.

 “Professional and honest service who certainly know their business.
 Kept informed all of the time and it was a smooth successful process”.